 Bandwidth vs. speed

-When it comes to a data connection we tend to think of speed, as in how fast data move from one party to another, generally measured in bits per second.
+When it comes to a data connection, we tend to think of speed, as how fast data moves from one party to another, generally measured in bits per second.

 For a slow connection, we use kilobit (Kbps), for faster ones, we use megabit (Mbps) or Gigabit (Gbps).